Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Basic notions

-We call the basic notions of simplicial homology (with coefficients over the field $\mathbb{Z}_2$): for a simplicial complex $K$, the \define{$k$-th chain group} $C_k$ is the vector space over $\mathbb{Z}_2$ that has the $k$-simplices of $K$ as basis elements.
+\paragraph{Homology.} We recall the basic notions of simplicial homology (with coefficients over the field $\mathbb{Z}_2$): for a simplicial complex $K$, the \define{$k$-th chain group} $C_k$ is the vector space over $\mathbb{Z}_2$ that has the $k$-simplices of $K$ as basis elements.
 Let $\partial_k:C_k\to C_{k-1}$ denote the unique homomorphism that maps every $k$-simplex $\sigma$ to the sum of its facets.
 We call the kernel $Z_k$ of $C_k$ the \define{$k$-th cycle group} and the image $B_k$ of $\partial_{k+1}$ the \define{$k$-th boundary group}; note $B_k\subseteq Z_k$ because $\partial_k\circ\partial_{k+1}=0$.
 The \define{$k$-th homology group} $H_k$ of $K$ is then defined as $Z_k/B_k$.
 Note that despite the name ``group'' for chains, cycles, boundaries, and homologies, all these objects are vector spaces (because we take coefficients over $\mathbb{Z}_2$).
 The \define{$k$-th Betti number} of $K$, denoted by $\betti_k(K)$, is the dimension of $H_k(K)$.

-A \define{filtered simplicial complex} is a simplicial complex with a fixed (total) ordering in every dimension.
-The \define{boundary matrix} $\bdmat$ of a filtered simplicial complex in dimension $k$ is a $(\row\times\column)$-matrix with $\row$ the number of $k$-simplices, $\column$ the number of $(k+1)$-simplices, and the entry $(i,j)$ in the matrix to be $1$ if the $i$-th $k$-simplex (with respect to the fixed order) is a facet of the $j$-th $(k+1)$-simplex of $K$, and $0$ otherwise.
-We interpret boundary matrices as matrices over $\mathbb{Z}_2$.
-For a boundary matrix $\bdmat$ in dimension $k$, we have that $\fillup\bdmat=(k+2)\cdot\column$ because every $(k+1)$-simplex has $k+2$ facets.
-Hence, boundary matrices are sparse, but this sparsity is not necessarily preserved by matrix reduction~\cite{morozov2005persistence}.

-The matrix reduction gives a wealth of information when applied on a filtered boundary matrix $\bdmat$.
+\paragraph{Persistent homology and matrix reductions.} Matrix reduction gives a wealth of information when applied to a filtered boundary matrix $\bdmat$.
 For once, it yields the rank of $\bdmat$, which can be used, for instance, to compute the Betti numbers of the simplicial complex: Writing $\bdmat$ and $\overline{\bdmat}$ for the boundary matrix in dimension $k$ and $k-1$, respectively, and $n_k$ for the number of $k$-simplices, we have that $\betti_k(K)=n_k-\mathrm{rank}(\bdmat)-\mathrm{rank}(\overline{\bdmat})$.
-Moreover, because the matrix reduction respects the order of the simplices, the pivots of the reduced matrix yield the so-called \define{persistent barcode} of the filtered simplicial complex, which reveals the existence and lifetime of topological features when the simplicial complex is built up simplex by simplex.
-We refer to~\cite{edelsbrunner2010computational,oudot2015persistence} for further details about persistent homology and barcodes, which will not be needed for the rest of the paper.
+Moreover, because the matrix reduction respects the order of the simplices, the pivots of the reduced matrix $D'$ yield the so-called \define{persistent barcode} of the filtered simplicial complex consisting of the following two sets of intervals: